Computer Models Fill Critical Knowledge Gaps To Help Reduce Cancer Disparities

 The mission of the Subcommittee on Faculty Diversity & Inclusion is to cultivate and optimize the diversity of faculty in order to promote their full capacity to contribute to academic excellence in research and education across GUMC.

-The Office of Diversity, Equity and Inclusion carries out the Georgetown University School of Medicine’s commitment to cultivating, promoting and advancing the diversity and inclusion of students, faculty, and staff.
+The Office of Diversity, Equity, Inclusion and Belonging carries out the Georgetown University School of Medicine’s commitment to cultivating, promoting and advancing the diversity and inclusion of students, faculty, and staff.